cgenereux/ChatGPT-Life-Book-Generator/README.md

 ## **Abstract**

-Turn hundreds of past ChatGPT conversations into a detailed, personalized bullet-point book.
+Turn hundreds of past ChatGPT conversations into a detailed, bullet-point book to unlock a more powerful memory for ChatGPT.

 ## **How to Use It**